wp-plugins/hidpi-gravatars/readme.txt

 Automatically replaces the standard resolution Gravatars with HiDPI (Retina) Gravatars using HTML (when supported) or Javascript (as needed).

 You need this plugin if you want blog comments to look crisp and clear on Retina, HD, and similar devices!

+You need this plugin if you want compatibility with all web browsers.
+The HiDPI features added in WordPress 4.2 are not compatible with older browsers, unless you have this plugin activated.
+The included Javascript helps make your website look the same in new and old browsers.

 == Installation ==